Inclement Weather Cancellations

 Cold Weather at School

 Time spent outdoors is an integral part of the school day.
 There are great benefits when children experience fresh air, exercise and time spent time outside.
 Outdoor play is also a break from the structure of the classroom.

 Depending on the season, preparing for outdoor play in Canada can mean anything from applying sunscreen to wear mittens and a hat.
 During winter, it’s important that children come to school prepared for the cold.
 Students should wear boots, mittens/gloves and hats and it’s a good idea to pack extra mittens, socks, etc. in case they are needed.

-Principals can always use their judgment to decide whether to send students outside for recess.
-However, HWDSB asks Principals to follow the City of Hamilton recommendation that individuals stay inside when the temperature is at or below minus 15 degrees Celsius or minus 20 with wind chill.
-Questions or concerns regarding winter outdoor play should be directed to the school Principal.
+Principals decide whether to send students outside for recess.
+HWDSB asks Principals to follow the City of Hamilton guideline that people stay inside when it’s at or below -15C, or -20C with the wind chill.

 Hamilton Public Health Services monitors weather forecasts closely and notifies the media and community partners of a heat event.

 - A Heat Warning is issued when there are two or more consecutive days forecast with daytime highs greater than or equal to 31C and nighttime lows greater than or equal to 20C or two or more consecutive days with a Humidex of 40C or greater.